Moises2121/moises2121.github.io/SoftwareEngineering.md

   </div>
 </div>

->Note
+><b>Note</b>
-> My original appliacation relied on harcoded `test` displaying the same data for all users.
+>My original appliacation relied on harcoded `test` displaying the same data for all users.
 The enhanced version uses Room database with DAO to effectively show the current user's weight data.

 ---
 ## Challenges
 <div style="text-align: justify;">